Welcome to my website, where you can learn about my books and my life as a writer.

 Our latest project is the Nonfiction Minute, an online site that displays an original short piece (no more than 400 words) of intriguing nonfiction every school day to inspire young people to want to learn more, along with an audio file of the author reading the selection.
 The Nonfiction Minute is a perfect way to start the day by displaying it on the white board for reading and discussion.

-My Latest Books
+My Other Recent Books

 While it was a difficult book to write in some ways, I focused my energy and attention on the fact that the most important job of these dogs is to save lives, not only the lives of their handlers and other members of the patrol but also of innocent civilians who share the roads and pathways of countries like Afghanistan with the military.